 As with any service, it’s crucial that you work with the right product to ensure the results your client is looking for.
 In the case of gray coverage with foilyage, you want a color that will fade away gradually—not one that will need to grow out the way a permanent color would.
 That typically means using a traditional foil lightener and a demi-permanent color.

 While in balayage you would likely use a clay-based lightener, you wouldn’t want to use that here because it dries out too quickly given the heat, which reduces its ability to lift.
 Go with a foiling lightener mixed to a creamy consistency for the best results.

 4. Color melt.

-Color melting will get you the best results for grey coverage with foilyage.
-Color melting blends the grey into the lightened sections, and gives the illusion of a translucent root color.
+Color melting will get you the best results for gray coverage with foilyage.
+Color melting blends the gray into the lightened sections, and gives the illusion of a translucent root color.
 In this instance, we’d recommend melting with a demi-permanent color on damp hair at least two levels darker than the natural level.

 Glossing adds back some of that shine and luster that your client’s hair might lose over the course of their treatment.